BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/gundabad_and_dol_guldur.md

 - **One of Nine** `PASSIVE`

 Maximum of nine Nazgul models in your Army.
-Hero models wearing [the One Ring][The One Ring] are not invisible to these models.
+Hero models wearing [the One Ring][The One Ring] are not [invisible][Invisible] to these models.

 - **Unholy Resurrection** `PASSIVE`